usaid-cs/yesterday-i-learned/random.md

 - To flash a tab, [change its title](http://stackoverflow.com/questions/4825680/how-do-you-make-chrome-pinned-tabs-flash).
 - [Gremlin](http://bulbflow.com/download/) is "SQL for graph databases", not a tool.
 - The creator of the sugar stick (as opposed to the sugar packet) decided that the right way to open them is [through the middle](http://izismile.com/2011/04/13/do_you_open_sugar_sticks_correctly_4_pics.html).
-- The [zipper merge](http://www.dot.state.mn.us/zippermerge/) reduces queuing traffic by knowing merging should be done at the last minute.
-But apparently the zipper merge doesn't work because, and I quote, "only takes one dick to stop a zipper."
 - Not feeling well, but don't want to use the phrase "not feeling well"?
 Use [Malaise!](http://en.wikipedia.org/wiki/Malaise) (ma-LAYS)
 - Apply garlic to oil, before you apply vegetables to oil.
 - At the onset of high stress, your blood thickens.
 This is to encourage clotting of blood in the case of a physical attack.
 This is often why stress contributes to heart attacks.